na-na-hi/renget/archive/EtF_Intro.md

 A whiny voice interrupts Alakazam, “I don’t wanna take a test!” quickly followed by a shrill “Me neither!"

 The president took a deep breath and continued, “Based on the number of you here some can opt out.
-However, if an inadequate number refuse to take the test my associate Chatot, and I will shut your guild down.
+However, if an inadequate number choose to take the test my associate Chatot, and I will shut your guild down.
 Now, as I was expl—”

 Upon hearing the threat, the crowd erupted in furor “How come you get to decide that?
 You’re not the boss of us!”

 “Does this retard think we’ll listen to him?”

-“Le’s rush him, he can’t stop all of us.”
+“Let's rush him, he can’t stop all of us.”

 Cut off for a second time by unruly humans, Alakazam’s rage finally boiled over, “Quiet, filthy humans!”
 A large wave of psychic energy spread over the room forcing almost everyone’s mouth shut.
 “Now, use what little brain power you humans have and try to stay silent while I finish explaining the rules.”
 The Federation’s President waited a few seconds, then released Psychic.